Cloud-Davb/devops/_posts/2022-11-11-AWS-How-to-repaire-SSM-services.md

 tags: [aws, SSM, UserData, EC2, Powershell]
 ---
 ## Introduction
-I have written this article to be sure SSM service is completly install and running on Windows 2019 EC2 in user data.
+I have written this article to be sure SSM service is completly install and running on Windows 2019 EC2.
 In fact most of time when I want to use SSM the service not work and we can't connect on it.
 To solve it at the end of my user data script I force to install again SSM
 ---
 ## How to do it